 The draft contains red notes intended to provide clarification on the origins of certain new or revised regulations.
 These will be automatically removed for the adopted draft.
-The redline strikethrough and underline show changes from the June 2019 Draft Zoning Ordinance.

 Article 1.
 Title, Purpose, and Applicability

 This Article introduces the Zoning Ordinance as a whole.
 It includes language standard to ordinances.